laurabpaulsen/Programming-for-the-Humanities-E22/exercises/exercise_01.md

 </details>

 <details>
   <summary> 4: What is an expressions made up of?
-What fo all expressions do? </summary>
+What do all expressions do? </summary>

 * An expression is an instruction that combines values and operators and always evaluates down to a single value.